Give back

 Ph.D.
 Sociology, UC Berkeley, 2023

-Skyler Wang is an Assistant Professor of Sociology at McGill University, specializing in AI, technology, and human-computer interaction.
-Before joining McGill, he earned his Ph.D. in Sociology from UC Berkeley and was a Sociologist at Meta’s Foundational AI Research (FAIR) lab.
+Skyler Wang is an Assistant Professor of Sociology at McGill University, where he directs the Social-Centered AI (SCAI) lab, and a Research Scientist at Meta’s Foundational AI Research (FAIR) lab.
+Broadly, he specializes in AI, technology, and human-computer interaction.
+Before joining McGill, he earned his Ph.D. in Sociology from UC Berkeley

-Skyler’s research critically examines sociotechnical and AI systems' inner workings and social impact.
-Using mixed methods, experiments, and STS approaches, he investigates the epistemic cultures of machine learning and human-machine interactions in health and relational contexts.
-One branch of his empirical work explores how digital platforms—such as network hospitality, online dating, and AI companions—reshape modern intimacy and relationships.
-In applied AI, he focuses on improving online accessibility by developing socially and ethically grounded multimodal translation systems for speakers of underserved languages.
+Skyler’s research critically examines the inner workings and social impact of sociotechnical and AI systems.
+Using mixed-methods, experimental, and STS approaches, he investigates the epistemic cultures of machine learning and human–machine interactions in health and relational contexts.
+His primary empirical focus is on how digital platforms—such as network hospitality, online dating, and AI companions—shape contemporary intimacy and relationships.

-One of Skyler’s current empirical projects addresses the emergence of human-AI intimacy.
+One of Skyler’s current projects addresses the emergence of human-AI intimacy.
 Rapid advancements in large language models, multimodal processing, and hardware capabilities have given rise to increasingly sophisticated and high-fidelity artificial companions.
-Relying on in-person and digital ethnographies, Skyler explores how human-AI interactions produce the future of on-demand intimacy, where intimacy can be acquired in a truly frictionless manner.
+Drawing on ethnographic and experimental methods, Skyler explores how human-AI interactions produce the future of on-demand intimacy, where intimacy can be acquired in a truly frictionless manner.
 Ultimately, this work advances our understanding of how norms around intimacy and relationships evolve in response to the growing presence of AI in everyday life.

-On the side of applied AI research, Skyler develops socially and ethically grounded multimodal translation systems for those communicating with underserved languages.
-Notably, his co-developed project No Language Left Behind, which doubled the number of languages made available in machine translation, was published in Nature.
-His other project, SeamlessM4T, a foundational multilingual and multitasking model that translates and transcribes across speech and text for 100 languages, was awarded one of TIME Magazine’s Best Inventions of 2023 and can also be found in Nature.
+In applied AI research, Skyler develops socially and ethically grounded multimodal translation systems for those communicating with underserved languages.
+Notably, his co-developed project, No Language Left Behind, which doubled the number of languages available for machine translation, was published in Nature.
+His other project, SeamlessM4T, a foundational multilingual and multitasking model that translates and transcribes speech and text across 100 languages, was named one of TIME Magazine’s Best Inventions of 2023 and is also published in Nature.

-Skyler’s research has been featured in journals such as Nature, Big Data & Society, Information, Communication, and Society, PLOS One, Sex Roles, Archives of Sexual Behavior, and Sociological Perspectives, HCI & machine learning proceedings such as CSCW, ACL, and NAACL, and media outlets such as Reuters, NPR, CNN, WIRED, The Verge, Vox, Quartz, and GQ.
+Skyler’s research has been featured in journals such as Nature, Big Data & Society, Information, Communication, and Society, Social Media + Society, PLOS One, Sex Roles, Archives of Sexual Behavior, and Sociological Perspectives, HCI & machine learning proceedings such as ACL, CSCW, EMNLP, FAccT, and NAACL, and media outlets such as TIME, Reuters, NPR, CNN, WIRED, New York Magazine, The Verge, Vox, and GQ.

 TOP OF PAGE